LibraryCarpentry/lc-second-website/_posts/2018/08/2018-08-01-library-carpentry-cac.md

 The Carpentries Handbook provides a [description](https://docs.carpentries.org/topic_folders/lesson_development/lesson_development_roles.html#curriculum-advisory-committee) of the philosophy guiding the Committee and the responsibilities of Curriculum Advisors.

-At our first meeting, we will scope out our next steps.
+At our first meeting, we scoped out some of the initial items that the CAC will investigate including lesson coordination and formalization.
+We discussed improving instructor material and will read [Teaching Tech Together](http://teachtogether.tech/en/) by Greg Wilson.
+We will also seek out guidance from The Carpentries to help us determine our first steps.

 In the meantime, I wanted to welcome Carmi, Katrin, Mark, Tim, and Erika and thank them for taking on this important role.

-### Interest in joining the Committee
+### Interest in Joining the Committee

 #### Carmi Cronje